ITRS-Group/cordial/tools/geneos/internal/component/gateway/README.md

 ## Configuration

 The Gateway instance configuration, as opposed to the runtime configuration of the Gateway itself, is stored in the instance configuration file.
-This is a JSON file which is created when the instance is created and is updated when the `geneos set` and `geneos unset` commands are used to change parameters.
+This is a JSON file which is created with the instance and updated when the `geneos set` and `geneos unset` commands are used to change parameters.
 The configuration file is stored in the instance directory as `gateway.json`.
 This file should not be edited directly but instead the `geneos set` and `geneos unset` commands should be used to change the configuration parameters.

 In a future `cordial` release the configuration file may move to a YAML format for better readability but the JSON format would continue to be supported for backwards compatibility.

+### Gateway Configuration Files

+#### `gateway.setup.xml`

+(Default: Created from template)

+When a Gateway instance is created, a simple `gateway.setup.xml` file is created using the template file `${GENEOS_HOME}/gateway/templates/gateway.setup.xml.gotmpl`.
+This file is used as the setup file for the Gateway and is passed to the Gateway using the `-setup` option.
+The default template can be changed, per instance, by setting the `config::template` parameter.
+See the `config::rebuild` and `config::template` parameters below for more details.

+#### `instance.setup.xml`

+(Default: Created from template)

+An `instance.setup.xml` file is created in the Gateway instance directory.
+This file is built using the template file `${GENEOS_HOME}/gateway/templates/instance.setup.xml.gotmpl` and is "included" by the `gateway.setup.xml` file and contains settings synthesised from the instance configuration.
+This file is always updated when using the `geneos set`, `geneos unset` and `geneos rebuild` commands, regardless of the `config::rebuild` parameter.
+If you add environment variables to the instance configuration then they are added to the `instance.setup.xml` file as variables with names of the form `_ENV_VAR_NAME` and string values.
+For example, if you set an environment variable of `FOO=BAR` then a variable named `_ENV_FOO` with value `BAR` is created in the `instance.setup.xml` file.
+Any variables you add to the instance configuration using `geneos set gateway GATEWAY -v type:name=value` are also added to the `instance.setup.xml` file as variables with their specified names, types and values.
+For example, if you set a variable of `NAME=VALUE` with type `string` then a variable named `NAME` with value `VALUE` and type `string` is created in the `instance.setup.xml` file.
+This behaviour can be customised by setting the `config::template` parameter to use a different template that does not include these variables or includes them in a different way.

 ### Standard Parameters

-Standard parameters always have values, using the defaults if not set in the configuration file.
-The value `${GENEOS_HOME}` is the directory of the Geneos installation, which is normally `/opt/itrs/geneos` but is normally set during initialisation.
-In the examples below any `${config:NAME}` is a reference to another configuration parameter, which is evaluated and substituted in the default value.
+Standard parameters always have values, using a default if not changed in the configuration file.

+In the examples below, `${GENEOS_HOME}` is the directory of the Geneos installation, which is normally `/opt/itrs/geneos` but can be set during initialisation, and values like `${config:PARAMETER}` are references to another configuration parameters, which are evaluated and replaced in the resulting value.

 * `name` (Default: Instance Name)